frkn2076/Infra.Middleware/README.md

 <br>

 <br>
-Or you can pass your string method as action parameter.
+Or you can pass your custome string method as action parameter.
 <br>
 <br>